TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 3. If you make the site prettier, the completion of the checkout process will increase by 25 percent in 6 months.

-4. If you add a review page before the confirmation page, then 20 percent of customers will be able to complete the checkout flow in 10 mins.
+4. If you add a review page before the confirmation page, then 20 percent of customers will be able to complete the checkout flow in 10 minutes.

 **Answers: **